eigentaylor/eigentaylor.github.io/_previews/2026-02-11-leader-dynamics.md

 For our axioms of this analysis, we assume

 1. Voters have complete and transitive preferences over candidates.
 Given any pair of candidates, a voter strictly prefers one over the other, and is not indifferent between them.
 2. Voters always use sincere strategies.
-That is, if they prefer candidate X over Y, then whenever they approve candidate Y, they must approve candidate X.
+That is, if they prefer candidate X over Y, then whenever they approve candidate Y, they must approve candidate X. Laslier proves that this is optimal in his paper.
 3. Voters have common knowledge of the perceived front-runners.
 That is, every voter knows who the leader and challenger are perceived to be.
 4. Every voter applies the leader rule simultaneously.
 5. No two pairwise match-ups have the same margin, and no two candidates tie.
 That is, for any two pairs of candidates, $$(X_1, Y_1) \neq (X_2, Y_2)$$, then $$P(X_1>Y_1)\neq P(X_2>Y_2)$$, and $$P(X_1>Y_1)\neq 0.5$$.
 In a "large electorate",  which is the setting Laslier focuses on in his paper, this is a reasonable assumption, since the probability of ties goes to zero as the number of voters increases.